Mawgent History, Family Crest & Coats of Arms

 Migration of the Mawgent family to Ireland

 Some of the Mawgent family moved to Ireland, but this topic is not covered in this excerpt.

-Another 131 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.